maxrchung/ride_in_the_rain/README.md

 ## Port

 This game runs on port `7069`.
-If you're hosting, you'll likely need to configure port forwarding on your router so clients can connect to you.
+If you're hosting, you may need to configure port forwarding on your router so clients can connect to you.

 ## Video
 https://www.youtube.com/watch?v=GSHtXQcCOtM